 Meg’s great-great-grandfather was a studio portrait photographer in Los Angeles, and her mother a longtime favorite subject of an esteemed Hollywood photographer.
 Growing up, Meg was enamored with the photographs he took of her parents’ wedding at the Hotel Bel-Air.
 “They were classic black and white photographs,” she says, “deceptively simple in their beauty, ease and intimacy.”

-A native to the Napa Valley wine region, Meg’s childhood offered a wealth of inspiration as her mother – a dedicated amateur photographer – practiced her art on her daughter and friends.
-Rolls of film would hang from the bathroom shower curtain rod, and Meg would watch her mother magically transform the long strips into beautiful images.
+Local to the Napa Valley wine region, Meg’s childhood offered a wealth of inspiration as her mother – a dedicated amateur photographer – practiced her art on her daughter and friends.
+Rolls of film would hang from the bathroom shower curtain rod, and Meg would observe her mother transform the long strips into tangible treasures.

-While still in high school, Meg enrolled in photography courses at the local college and set up her own home darkroom in the family basement.
+While still in high school, Meg enrolled in photography courses at the local college and worked in her home darkroom.
 Later, as an art history major at UC Berkeley, she embraced documentary photojournalism and studied under the tutelage of social documentary photographer Ken Light.
 It was while photographing riots and protests that she discovered a natural ability to capture fleeting moments and turn them into poignant reflections on life.

 Meg divides her time between Napa Valley and Los Angeles.